autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 # Lane Change design

-The Lane Change module is activated when lane change is needed and can be safely executed.
+The Lane Change module is activated when lane change is needed (Ego is not on preferred lane), and activation requirements are satisfied.

-## Lane Change Requirement
+## Lane Change Requirements

 ### Prerequisites